Results for 'pō'

 Hēmi is somewhat sad.

-Āwhea a Niko tākaro poitarawhiti ai?
+Āwhea a Koa tākaro poitarawhiti ai?

-When will Niko play netball?
+When will Koa play netball?

 Haere rā e ipo!